demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 16. microsoft-atp-collect-investigation-package
 ---
-Collect an investigation package from a machine.
+Collects an investigation package from a machine.

 ##### Required Permissions
 Machine.CollectForensics

 ##### Base Command

 `microsoft-atp-collect-investigation-package`